roqua/autovar/README.md

     print_accepted_models(av_state)

-After when `av_state` is the result of a call to `var_main`, the above command can be used to show the list of accepted models.
+When `av_state` is the result of a call to `var_main`, the above command can be used to show the list of accepted models.

 ### print_rejected_models(av_state)

     print_rejected_models(av_state)

-After when `av_state` is the result of a call to `var_main`, the above command can be used to show the list of rejected models.
+When `av_state` is the result of a call to `var_main`, the above command can be used to show the list of rejected models.